Iran says Israel remotely killed military nuclear scientist

 “For the continuation of your path, we will continue with more speed and more power,” Hatami said in comments aired live by state television.

-Hatami also criticized countries that hadn’t condemned Fakhrizadeh’s killing, warning: “This will catch up with you someday.”
-Overnight, the United Arab Emirates, which just reached a normalization deal with Israel, issued a statement condemning “the heinous assassination.”
-The UAE, home to Abu Dhabi and Dubai, warned it “could further fuel conflict in the region.”
+Hatami also criticized countries that hadn’t condemned Fakhrizadeh’s killing and warned: “This will catch up with you someday.”

-Last year, the UAE found itself in the middle of an escalating series of incidents between Iran and the U.S. Though long suspicious of Iran’s nuclear program, the Emirates has said it wants to de-escalate the crisis.
-The UAE just started passenger air service to Israel and Israelis are expected to vacation in the country over Hanukkah in the coming days.

-Hatami also called the nuclear arsenal of the U.S. — and the stockpile of atomic bombs Israel long has been suspected of holding — “the most dangerous threat against humanity.”